 Each initiative operates with a contract that specifies the structure, timelines, goals, outputs, and intended impact. participants receive mentoring in defining the research, prototype development, adoption plans and other steps of the innovation process.
 Outputs might include presentations, demonstrations, reports, published papers, webinars, blog posts and other communications key to sharing ideas and advancing adoption.

 The Ed Tech Learning Network is a vehicle for connecting innovation-minded Extension professionals and empowering them to put technology to use in their programs.
 The EdTechLN hosts regular tweetups and offers a weekly newsletter.
 The founders of the EdTechLN recently received the 2017 JCEP Award for Creative Excellence.
-To date, 267 people have joined the network and 315 follow on Facebook.
+More than 300 people have joined the network with even more following on Facebook.

 eXtension also sponsored the development of the New Media Consortium Horizon Report 2016-2021: Cooperative Extension Edition.
 The report was compiled by a 50-person expert panel.
 It will guide many of the future initiatives of eXtension with the goal of increasing the visible and measurable local impact of Extension professionals.

-Innovate events have been held in Oregon, Utah, and Ohio in 2017 with another to be held in Delaware.
+Innovate events have been held in Oregon, Utah, Delaware, and Ohio in 2017.
 These events bring together Extension faculty and staff to focus on the creative process and empower them to work differently.
 The innovate events were pilot programs from which the lessons learned and feedback are being used to shape the Impact Collaborative process.

-Be sure to watch for the call for proposals for the next Impact Collaborative (expected September 2017).
+Apply to be part of the 2018 Impact Collaborative.
 Anyone at an eXtension member institution is eligible to apply.
-The call will be distributed to eXtension ID holders via email.
 Future Fellows and innovation grant will be selected from Impact Collaborative alumni.

 Join the EdTechLN to receive announcements about tweetups and the weekly newsletter.